seanpm2001/book-of-examples/diff/index.md

     provides [main] to cli
 ```

 We'll be basing our diff tool on top of the `basic-cli` platform, which - as its name aptly suggests - provides all key ingredients that we need for our task.
-Correspondingly, we're importing a few of its features, so that we can write text to standard output and standard error streams, as well as read command-line arugments and perform file reading operations.
+Correspondingly, we're importing a few of its features, so that we can write text to standard output and standard error streams, as well as read command-line arguments and perform file reading operations.

 ```
 $ roc build main.roc --output rocdiff